 Royal College of Veterinary Surgeons (UK)

 The University of Melbourne veterinary science program is recognised by the Royal College of Veterinary Surgeons (UK) for the purposes of registration to practise veterinary medicine in the UK, and countries in Asia that accept degrees recognised by the Royal College of Veterinary Surgeons.
 The latter include Singapore and Hong Kong.

 Establishment of the Melbourne Veterinary School

-In July 2014, the Faculty of Veterinary Science and the Melbourne School of Land and Environment were merged to create the new Faculty of Veterinary and Agricultural Sciences.
-Under the leadership of the new Dean, Professor John Fazakerley, the faculty was restructured to create two new schools, The Melbourne Veterinary School and the School of Agriculture and Food.
+Since the creation the new Faculty of Veterinary and Agricultural Sciences, the faculty was restructured to create two new schools, The Melbourne Veterinary School and the School of Agriculture and Food.
 This organisation will better support academic excellence in teaching, research and engagement.